 The Company has a Surplus Contract with the DLA Disposition Services in which the base term expired in February 2012 with two one year renewal options.
 The DoD has exercised both renewal options.
 In January 2014, the DoD awarded the Company with a follow-on contract to extend the terms of the Surplus Contract for a base term of ten months with two one-month renewal option periods.
-Under the current (second) Surplus Contract, the Company is required to purchase all usable surplus property offered to the Company by the Department of Defense at a fixed percentage equal to 1.8% of the DoD's original acquisition value (OAV).
+On December 3, 2014, the DoD exercised the two one-month renewal option periods.
+In February 2015, the DoD awarded the Company a second follow-on contract to the second Surplus Contract for a base term of six months with three 30-day additional option periods.
+The DoD has exercised all three 30-day renewal option periods, On November 13, 2015, the DLA Disposition Services notified the Company that they were amending the current Surplus Contract to extend the wind-down period by an additional ten months to allow for the continued processing of usable non-rolling stock surplus property.
+All other terms, including pricing, remain consistent with the current Surplus Contract.
+Under the current Surplus Contract, the Company is required to purchase all usable surplus property offered to the Company by the Department of Defense at a fixed percentage equal to 1.8% of the DoD's original acquisition value (OAV).
 The Company retains 100% of the profits from the resale of the property and bears all of the costs for the merchandising and sale of the property.
-Included in Accrued expenses and other current liabilities in the Consolidated Balance Sheet, the Company has a liability to the DoD of approximately \$19,545,000 and \$9,257,000 for inventory as of September 30, 2014 and 2013, respectively.
+Included in Accrued expenses and other current liabilities in the Consolidated Balance Sheet, the Company has a liability to the DoD of approximately \$2,026,000 and \$19,545,000 for inventory as of September 30, 2015 and 2014, respectively.
 The Surplus Contract contains a provision providing for a mutual termination of the contract for convenience.

-As a result of the current (second) Surplus Contract, the Company is the sole remarketer of all DoD surplus turned into the DLA Disposition Services available for sale within the United States, Puerto Rico, and Guam.
-Revenue from the current (second) Surplus Contract accounted for 27.2%, 27.7%, and 26.8% of our consolidated revenue for the fiscal years ended September 30, 2012, 2013, and 2014, respectively.
+As a result of the current Surplus Contract, the Company is the sole remarketer of all DoD surplus turned into the DLA Disposition Services available for sale within the United States, Puerto Rico, and Guam.
+Revenue from the current Surplus Contract accounted for 27.7%, 26.8%, and 24.7% of our consolidated revenue for the fiscal years ended September 30, 2013, 2014, and 2015, respectively.